bombbomb/bombbomb-ruby-openapi/docs/AccountsApi.md

   address: "address_example", # String | Street Address of the user.
   city: "city_example", # String | City of the user.
   postal_code: "postal_code_example", # String | Postal/Zip code of the user.
-  prevent_welcome_email: "prevent_welcome_email_example" # String | prevent an email with login credentials from being sent to the new account. must be set to 'true'
+  prevent_welcome_email: true # BOOLEAN | prevent an email with login credentials from being sent to the new account. must be set to 'true'
 }

 begin